Table of Contents

 Siloed Systems Increase Rework Instead of Reducing It

 Scheduling systems that do not feed intake.
-Intake platforms that do not update billing.
+Intake platforms that do not upgrade dermatology billing performance.
 Billing systems disconnected from clinical documentation.

 This fragmentation forces manual reconciliation and duplicate data entry, which federal workflow studies consistently identify as a leading source of administrative waste.